-‘Celebrity Big Brother’ Spoilers: MTV Stars Johnny Bananas, Mark Long Imply They Are Part Of ‘CBB US’ Cast
+‘Celebrity Big Brother’ Spoilers: MTV Stars Johnny Bananas & Mark Long Imply They Are Part Of ‘CBB US’ Cast

-On Friday afternoon, two seasoned veterans of MTV’s competition show, The Challenge, took to Instagram, implying they will both be houseguests on the first season of the U.S. version of Celebrity Big Brother.
+On Friday afternoon, two seasoned veterans of MTV’s competition show The Challenge took to Instagram, implying they will both be houseguests on the first season of the U.S. version of Celebrity Big Brother.

 Johnny Devenanzio, better known as Johnny Bananas, and Mark Long are seen in the social media post horsing around in front of some bushes.
 The photo features Bananas with his hands around Mark’s neck as he appears to kiss Mark on the cheek, as Mark feigns outrage.